 More remains to be done to ensure that some of the $50 million allocated through SB 859 for FY 2016-17 incentivizes manure management strategies other than anaerobic digesters, and that regulations that must be developed by 2024 are considerate of the diversity of dairy operations in the state.

-CalCAN produced a policy brief in October 2015 to recommend ways that CARB and the lead department, the California Department of Food and Agriculture (CDFA), can incentivize agricultural methane reduction strategies that make the wisest use of public dollars while maximizing environmental, economic, and public health benefits.
+And in October 2015, we produced a policy brief entitled Diversified Strategies for Reducing Methane Emissions from Dairy Operations.
+In it, we recommend ways that CARB and the lead department, the California Department of Food and Agriculture (CDFA), can incentivize agricultural methane reduction strategies that make the wisest use of public dollars while maximizing environmental, economic, and public health benefits.
 Through both their current and planned investments in agricultural methane solutions, CARB and CDFA should promote actions that produce lasting methane reductions while supporting a diverse dairy industry that provides multiple benefits to the state.